 If I do say so myself, this spicy vegetable stew recipe went down so well!
 It can be eaten with rice, pasta, potatoes or bulgur wheat.
-This stew is super customisable so feel free to add your favourite veggies.
-I added broccoli, carrots, red bell peppers and kale to this one.
+This stew is super customizable so feel free to add your favorite veggies.
+I added broccoli, carrots, red bell peppers, and kale to this one.

-It’s pretty simple to make and it is great if you feel a cold coming one and your immune system needs a boost.
-The mix of vegetables provide tons of immune system-boosting goodies, including vitamin C, zinc, and iron, plus tons of antioxidants.
+It's pretty simple to make and it is great if you feel a cold coming and your immune system needs a boost.
+The mix of vegetables provides tons of immune system-boosting goodies, including vitamin C, zinc, and iron, plus tons of antioxidants.

 This stew recipe is great for vegetarians and non-vegetarians alike.
 To add some bulk (and to give this stew a meat-like texture) you can add eggplant or mushrooms.
 As a plus for your wallet, cutting out the meat makes it cheap to feed a crowd!

 How To Store Spicy Vegetable Stew Recipe

 Another great thing about this spicy vegetable stew recipe is that it can be stored in the fridge for 3-4 days and in the freezer for 2-3 months.
 I suggest making extra every time you make this recipe to store some in the freezer when you need a home-cooked meal on the run.

 On this occasion, I paired the stew with bulgur wheat and I really enjoyed it because the bulgur wheat soaked up all of the stew.

 If you're looking for a less-spicy stew recipe, check out my recipe for an easy winter stew here.